-- 601. Survey of Business Law (2.5).
+601. Survey of Business Law (2.5).
 Pr., graduate standing.

-A survey analysis of the essential aspects of the laws affecting the - A survey analysis of the essential aspects of the laws affecting the contemporary business manager.
-May not be used as an elective. - 612.
-Strategic Human Resource Management (5).
+A survey analysis of the essential aspects of the laws affecting the contemporary business manager.
+May not be used as an elective.

+612. Strategic Human Resource Management (5).
 Pr., MN 600, graduate standing.